carlasanchez99/MSC_Thesis_Code/README.md

-# Integrated bioinformatics analysis of tran-scriptomics and immunological data to under-stand malaria immunity in naive and endemic populations
+# Integrated bioinformatics analysis of transcriptomics and immunological data to understand malaria immunity in naive and endemic populations

 Carla Sánchez

 Code from the paper is uploaded here, each script contains the analysis of that dataset.
+The analysis has been performed using RStudio for macOS and R x64 v.4.1.2 for macOS.